 Design and Build

 What makes the best table saws under 500?
-The best table saw under 500 needs to have a design that accommodates your needs and a build that lasts for years to come.
+They need to have a design that accommodates your needs and a build that lasts for years to come.
 Our construction team says the first consideration is whether you want a portable table saw or one that has a more stationary design.

 Portable table saws don’t usually have a stand, and many Dewalt table saws are excellent candidates.
 A portable model has a compact design but is still able to generate enough power for most jobs.